ekiefl/pooltool/docs/getting_started/interface.md

 Make sure you play a game or two to get comfortable with the controls.

+## From within python

+**NOTE**: This section is incomplete.

+To visualize shots generated from within a python script, see [](#pooltool.interact.ShotViewer).

+Once a shot is visualized in the interface, all of the controls related to camera movement and animation control are applicable.
+If a multisystem is being visualized, different shots can be toggled by pressing *n* (next) and *p* (previous).

 ##  Next

 Next, you'll write a small Python script that simulates a pool shot and visualizes the results in the interface.